MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Waddle Dee.md

 The enemy walks back and forth in a wave-like behavior.
 The enemy spawns a [[TfSD SB - Enemies - Parasol#Fly|Parasol - Fly]] when it gets defeated.
 #### Walk and Jump
 The enemy walks on a straight line, jumps every few frames and changes direction when it touches a wall.
 Room boundaries don't effect them.
+#### Walk and Turn Jump
+The enemy walks back and forth in a wave-like behavior and jumps when it turns back.
+The animation speed changes based on the movement.